Glossary

 -

 Land which is privately owned.
-This may include land which the public have access to, such as shopping centres.
+This may include land which members of the public have access to, such as shopping centres.

 -